SUBSMART

 Questionnaire created for bricklayers, gang leader and site supervisor

-Who is responsible for document checks?
+1. Who is responsible for managing and verifying site-related documents and compliance checks?

 Survey outcome